ibm-cloud-architecture/refarch-cloudnative-csmo/README.md

 2. Perl runtime also accesses a configuration data source on MySQL to read and enrich the monitoring data with environment context data like deployment location and service-relationships.

-3. The perl runtime mashes up all relevant data and writes the consolidated data into the InfluxDB.
+3. The perl runtime mashes up all relevant data and writes the consolidated data into the Grafana database based on InfluxDB.

 4. Grafana accesses the data via its defined data sources and displays the InfluxDB data inside the configured dashboard pages.